 What are important Japanese travel phrases to know?

 It’s only going to take you a few minutes but learning how to say thank you (Arigatou gozaimasu) and please (Onegai Shimasu) will obviously make a lot of difference.
 Japan travel tips often emphasize the important of basic phrases to enhance communication, and there are plenty of free online resources such as NHK’s Easy Travel Japanese where you can learn useful expressions from 3 minute short videos.
 Remember that “Sumimasen” (Excuse Me) will be helpful to get attention in restaurants.
-Don’t be afraid to say it in a loud voice!
+When crowded, don’t be afraid to say it in a loud voice!

 Useful Travel Japanese 101